step-by-step-tutorial/springboot-tutorial/logger-log4j2-database/README.md

 <p align="justify">

-Log4j is a log framework and this tutorial shows how should be integrated Spring Boot 3 and Log4j2 to send logs to a database.
+Log4j is a log framework, and this tutorial shows how it should be integrated with Spring Boot 3 and Log4j2 to send logs to a database.
 For more information see [https://logging.apache.org/log4j/2.x](https://logging.apache.org/log4j/2.x).

 </p>